Frisian Kingdom: Migration Period

 In the 6th century, Frisia received an influx of new settlers, mostly Angles, Saxons, and Jutes, who would come to be known as "Frisians" even though they were not necessarily descended from the ancient Frisii.

 A legendary king of the Migration Period is Finn, associated with the Battle of Finnsburg.
 In the story, the young Danish prince Hnæf, was staying as an invited guest of the Frisian king Finn.
 For reasons unknown, a battle broke out between the two parties, probably started by the Frisian side, and Hnæf was killed.
 Hnæf's retainer Hengest took command, and the sides engaged in a peace treaty; but Hengest and the Danes later avenged Hnæf's death and slaughtered the Frisians.

-An early historical king is Audulf, who minted coins dated to the first third of the 7th century.
+Some late 6th or early 7th-century coins in the Merovingian style survive that commemorate an obscure figure known as Audulf.
+Some Dutch historians consider him to have been a regional lord or king although he is otherwise unattested.

 The Frisians consisted of tribes with loose bonds, centered on war bands but without great power.
 In the second half of the 7th century the Frisian kingship reached its maximum geographic development with its center of power in Dorestad.